laptou/reactions-telegram-bot/README.md

 - If you don't want your chat littered with `/r`s, then give the bot permissions to delete messages and it will automatically delete the `/r` messages.
+- If you want to see who did which reaction, reply to a reaction message with the `/s` command.

 ## How to use it (for developers)